The

 Monteiro

-He's the hard-charging CEO of an international manufacturer.
-He also one of the biggest philanthropists around.
-Native son FRANK MONTEIRO talks... well, frankly... about why he's bringing the hub of his North American supply chain to Waterbury, and why every day is a battle (including on his body).
+He's a hard-charging executive, and one of the biggest philanthropists around.
+Native son FRANK MONTEIRO talks... well, frankly... about why he brought the hub of the Drew Marine North American supply chain to Waterbury, and why every day is a battle (including on his body).

 But it’s a fifth hero – General Omar Bradley – who really illuminates the man that Monteiro is.